Top 10 Best Damage Restoration Companies in Las Vegas

 I built this after hiring the wrong company and losing $34,000.
 These are the ones I'd actually call.

-Why I Built This Directory
+Jump straight to the list βWhy I Built This Directory

 The company I hired couldn't document the damage properly for my insurance claim.
 Mold spread behind two walls while I waited for a second opinion.
 By month three, my entire home office subfloor had to be ripped out.
 I lost equipment, missed client deadlines, and spent weeks arguing with my insurance adjuster over line items the first contractor never captured.